AzadehAbd/Coordinate-Finder/README.md

 # Coordinate-Finder
-This code with help to automatically find coordinates for you area of interest
+This code will help to automatically find coordinates for you area of interest